lamberta/devkit-doc/api/math.md

 1. `corner {Rect.CORNER}`
 2. Return: `{Point}`

 Returns a point corresponding to the specified corner of the rectangle.
 Valid options for the corner object is shown in the section below.

-**Examples**

 ~~~
 var rect1 = new Rect(0, 2, 10, 5)